The Parable of the Talents

 They Each Received Different Amounts – Seems a Bit Unfair!

 Let’s be honest, it’s a little weird right?
 Seems a little messed up because they all received differing amounts.
 The third servant only got 1 talent!
 But let’s take a step back and analyze what really happened within the context of the period they were living in.

 So the question we need to ask is this: how much was a talent back in those days?

-A talent was the largest unit of Greek money, It was about 10,000 denarii.
+A talent was about 10,000 denarii.
 And one denarius was about one day’s pay.
 So basically, 1 talent was equivalent to roughly 35 years of income for the average person back in those days!!
 So in today’s day, we’re talking about 1 and a half million bucks for someone making $40K for 35 years!!

 So the third servant who received the 1 talent?
 It wasn’t chump change!
 It was a lot of money!!

 What can we conclude from this realization?
 We can conclude that none of them were lacking in resources.